Areas of Expertise

 Contributions: (published works or studies, conference presentations)

-Dr. Kelly's published research has appeared (or is forthcoming) in journals such as Rhetoric Society Quarterly, Feminist Media Studies, Communication Quarterly, Argumentation and Advocacy, Critical Studies in Media Communication, Communication and Critical/Cultural Studies, Western Journal of Communication, Women's Studies in Communication, and Advances in the History of Rhetoric and the forthcoming edited book collection Communicating Colonialism: Readings on Postcolonial Theory and Communication (Ed.
-Rae Lynn Schwartz, Peter Lang Press, 2014).
+Dr. Kelly's published research has appeared (or is forthcoming) in journals such as Rhetoric Society Quarterly, Feminist Media Studies, Communication Quarterly, Argumentation and Advocacy, Critical Studies in Media Communication, Communication and Critical/Cultural Studies, Western Journal of Communication, Women's Studies in Communication, and Advances in the History of Rhetoric and the new edited book collection Communicating Colonialism: Readings on Postcolonial Theory and Communication (Ed.
+Rae Lynn Schwartz, Peter Lang Press, 2014) and the forthcoming collection Race and Hegemonic Struggle in the United States: Pop Culture, Politics, and Protest (Ed.
+Mary Triece and Michael Lacy, Fairleigh Dickson Press, 2014).

 Butler Assignment (classes or work duties)